Entebbe. The shoebill. Jinja. Idi Amin. Kampala. Museveni. Lake Victoria. The white rhino. Bunyonyi. Nyabo-sebo.

 Different study abroad programs in Uganda operate differently academically.
 Some programs may be much more self-directed program, with students actively contributing to NGOs via internships.
 Other, more service-oriented programs, will incorporate volunteering as the cornerstone for experiential learning.
 Your university might use a totally different system.
 Your best bet is to talk early on with your study abroad advisor about what your options are.

+Pour yourself a strong cup of chai and stay while.
 Who says your play clothes should be clean or you need to have shoes on your feet all the time, anyway?
 Get back to the heart of humanity by enjoying the simple life through study abroad in Uganda.